-Rhubarb Crisp is family favorite that takes just minutes to prep!
+Rhubarb crisp is a simple, old-fashioned dessert.
 This crisp recipe is a perfect balance between sweet and tart with a saucy rhubarb filling and a buttery oat crisp topping.

 plated Rhubarb Crisp with ice cream